EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-Finally, at the \textit{GPU kernel} level, different kernels selected for the same operator can also lead to subtle differences in the results.
-There are two causes of different kernel selections.
-The first is that some profiling-based optimizations in frameworks~\cite{torchcudnnbenchmark}, compilers~\cite{sivathanu2019astra}, or vendor libraries~\cite{cudnnselect} apply different kernel implementations across mini-batches to collect performance statistics to find a best-fit.
-The other is that kernel implementations can be hardware-relevant.
-For example, some kernel implementations are based on the number of stream processor units, hardware-specific low-bit components, \etc{}, and hence cannot be applied to all types of GPUs.
+For the \textit{Operator implementation}, existing training frameworks may select different implementations for the same operator during training, which can result in subtle differences in training accuracy.
+There are two reasons why different operator implementations are selected.
+Firstly, profiling-based optimizations adopted by frameworks~\cite{torchcudnnbenchmark}, compilers~\cite{sivathanu2019astra}, or vendor libraries~\cite{cudnnselect} can apply various kernel implementations on GPUs to optimize operator performance based on profiling results across mini-batches.
+Secondly, the kernel implementation may be hardware-specific, such as implementations designed for a specific number of SM units and low-bit components, which makes it unsuitable for all types of GPUs.

-\paragraph{Levels of determinism and treatments.} \oursys{} defines different levels of determinism of elastic training to provide clear consistency guarantees to users, and devises corresponding treatments to realize them.
+\textbf{Solutions for different levels of determinism --} To address the non-determinism across the software stack, \oursys{} defines different levels of determinism for elastic training, and applies solutions to guarantee consistent accuracy for each level.

-\textit{D0: Fixed-DoP determinism} --- multiple training runs with fixed GPU resources should produce identical models.
-Achieving D0 requires consistent behaviors of training frameworks and their selected kernels.
-For the framework, we fix the random seeds of RNGs at the beginning of the training and record the RNG states in the data-loading worker states and those of EasyScaleThreads in the context, so that the states are kept consistent automatically by \ourth{}s.
-We also disable the best-fit algorithm selection and select the deterministic algorithms (\eg, without atomic instructions).
-This solution is officially recommended by DL frameworks~\cite{pytorchreproducibility, frameworkdeterminism}, such as PyTorch and TensorFlow.
+\textit{D0: Static determinism} -- Multiple training runs with a fixed number of GPUs should always result in identical model accuracy.
+To achieve \textit{D0}, consistent framework states and operator implementations are required.
+As for consistent framework states, we fix the random seeds of RNGs at the beginning of training and record the RNG states of both the data workers and ESTs in the extra states and EST contexts of the on-demand checkpoint.
+As for operator implementations, we disable profiling-based optimizations and select deterministic kernel implementations (\eg{}, without atomic instructions).
+DL frameworks such as PyTorch and TensorFlow also recommend this approach to improve model reproducibility~\cite{pytorchreproducibility, frameworkdeterminism}.